daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 Visit Homepage: http://heroescommunity.com or http://wforum.heroes35.net for Updates.

 Changelog:
+1.039
+- increased AI hero amry starting size depending on selected neutral stack size and double stack size option.
+This should reduce the possibility that the AI is stuck in its staring zone
+- AI will no longer fight commanders in creature banks
+- temporary changed priority to make Stack Exp rebalance option and changed creature configs for TUM active
+- small adjustments

 1.0381
 - Stack Exp Rebalance option Illithids and Alhoons casts Hypnothize with attacks by Archer
 - removed ACM saved variables